grazialencar/grazialencar/README.md

 ###

-Olá!
-Eu sou a **Grazielle**, desenvolvedora web com foco em **front-end** e uma paixão real por design, experiência do usuário e comunicação estratégica.
+Hi!
+I'm **Grazielle**, a web developer focused on **front-end**, with a real passion for design, user experience, and strategic communication.

-📍 São Paulo, Brasil
+📍 São Paulo, Brazil
-🎓 Estudante de Análise e Desenvolvimento de Sistemas na **FIAP**
+🎓 Currently studying Systems Analysis and Development at **FIAP**
-🧠 Formação técnica em Desenvolvimento de Sistemas pela **ETEC Jorge Street**
+🧠 Technical degree in Systems Development from **ETEC Jorge Street**

-Sou movida por ideias que saem do papel e viram **projetos inovadores com impacto real**.
-Gosto de criar soluções digitais com estética, lógica e propósito — tudo junto.
+I'm driven by ideas that leap off the page and become **innovative projects with real impact**.
+I love creating digital solutions where aesthetics, logic, and purpose all come together.

 ---